notlee/tweet-delete/readme.md

 # Tweet-delete

-A lambda which will delete tweets older than a defined time period from twitter.
+This is a fork of [edds/tweet-delete](https://github.com/edds/tweet-delete): A lambda which will delete tweets older than a defined time period from twitter.
+This fork also removes likes.

 ## Installation